 my-remote-docker-machine

-Current context is now "my-remote-docker-machine"$ docker context ls
+Current context is now "my-remote-docker-machine"

 NAME DESCRIPTION DOCKER ENDPOINT KUBERNETES ENDPOINT ORCHESTRATOR